Virginia Criminal Records

 - Name of the judge issuing the warrant and date of issue

-Virginia sex offender listings are records of registered sex offenders living in the Commonwealth.
+The Virginia sex offender registry are records of registered sex offenders living in the Commonwealth of Virginia.
 While local law enforcement agencies handle the registrations of sex offenders in the counties, the Virginia State Police collates a central registry with information from these sources.
 To find a registered sex offender living in the state, visit the Sex Offender Registry Search on the website of the Virginia State Police.

-Members of the public can search for registered offenders by name, zip code, address, county, and school.
+Members of the public can also search for registered offenders on the national sex offender registry.
 The search tool also allows the public to find information about wanted, incarcerated, and civilly committed sex offenders living in Virginia.

-The Megan’s Law was passaged in 1994 following the rape and murder of Megan Kanka, a New Jersey girl, a known sex offender living in her neighborhood.
-After the passage of the law and signing by the US president, each state in the Union enacted its own version.
-Virginia’s equivalent of Megan’s Law mandates offenders convicted on and after July 1, 1994 to register and re-register with their local law enforcement agencies.
+As per Megan’s Law passaged in 1994 following the rape and murder of Megan Kanka, the state of Virginia mandates offenders convicted on and after July 1, 1994, to register and re-register with their local law enforcement agencies.
 The duration of registration varies and depends on the sexual offense committed by the offender.